 Motke also participated in an ambush in the village of Olichofka, killing 60 plus Nazi soldiers and police.
 He took part in numerous battles against the Germans and the White Polish fascist bands.
 He was eventually promoted to Adjunctant to the Commander of the Iskra otriad.
 Motke helped many Jews, who had escaped from the ghettos and other hiding places, reach the safety of the Bielski Brigade, which was active in the same area.

 Motke was known and beloved by both the local peasants and the Russian partisans.
 He was decorated with the Order of Lenin, the Red Star, and many other military medals and commendations.
 Motke was able to save his father and his two sisters, but tragically, his mother was killed in the forest shortly before liberation.
 While his brother Tzalke survived to liberation, he was killed by White Polish bands shortly after.

 After the war, Motke married Yudis Kosczeinska in Lida, Poland.
 They soon made their way to the Foehrenwald Displaced Persons camp in Germany where they had two children, Chaim and Rivka.
 In 1949 the family immigrated to Troy, New York where Motke became a farmer and cattle dealer.
 There he and Yudis had two more children, Fran and Sheri.
 The family grew to ten grandchildren and ten great-grandchildren and still counting.
 Motke passed away in 2005.
-Today, Yudis lives in Coconut Creek, Florida surrounded by her family.
+Yudis passed away in 2021.

 Motke is remembered as a beloved, accomplished, and highly decorated partisan, and as a cherished husband, father and zeyde.